An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: An exact solution for binary equilibrium problems

 \begin{spacing}{1.1} \begin{theorem} Under Assumptions~\refAss{KKT:conditions}, \refAss{upper:level:convex:quadratic}, \refAss{lower:level:linear} and~\refAss{two-stage:comparison}, the optimal solution of the multi-objective problem subject to a binary quasi-equilibrium (problem~\ref{model:overall:problem}) is at least as good as the solution to the social-welfare problem~\eqref{twostage:problem} subject to ex-post compensation to guarantee incentive compatibility, i.e.,

 \end{theorem} \begin{proof} \begin{footnotesize} Let $(x_i^\circ,y_i^\circ)_{i \in I}$ denote the optimal solution to the social-welfare problem, and $(\zeta_i^\circ)_{i \in I}$ is the vector of compensation payments necessary to align the incentives of all players.
-Following Assumption~\refAss{two-stage:comparison}, we know that the first order optimality conditions of the social planner in problem~\eqref{twostage:problem} are identical to the stacked first order optimality conditions of each player, whenever the binary variables are fixed at $x_i^\circ$, i.e.,
+Following Assumption~\refAss{two-stage:comparison}, we know that the first-order optimality conditions of the social planner in problem~\eqref{twostage:problem} are identical to the stacked first-order optimality conditions of each player, whenever the binary variables are fixed at $x_i^\circ$, i.e.,

 Therefore, the vector $(y_i^\circ)_{i \in I}$ is an equilibrium to the continuous game with binary variables fixed at~$(x_i^\circ)_{i \in I}$, and following Theorem~\ref{theorem:existence}, the vector~$(x_i^\circ,y_i^\circ)_{i \in I}$ can be implemented as a binary quasi-equilibrium.
 The outcome~$(x_i^\circ,y_i^\circ)_{i \in I}$ with compensation vector~$(\zeta_i^\circ)_{i \in I}$ and corresponding dual variables thus feasible to problem~\eqref{model:overall:problem}. \end{footnotesize} \end{proof} \end{spacing}